Sutton goalkeeper's midgame pie sparks gambling probe

 Yup, pie eating.

-You see, Sun Bets -- which controversially replaced Sutton's normal sponsor just for the Arsenal game -- had 8/1 odds on Shaw being caught munching on a pie on the sideline.

-So when the big fellow began chowing down, the betting service had to pay up.
+When the big fellow began chowing down, the betting service had to pay up.
 To the tune of at least £10,000 (around $12,500), according to a Sun Bets tweet.

-Compounding matters is that Shaw told reporters after the game that he was aware Sun Bets had laid odds on his midgame snack, according to multiple reports.
+Compounding matters is that Shaw told reporters after the game that he was aware Sun Bets had laid odds on his mid-game snack, according to multiple reports.

 "I went and got it at halftime from the kitchen.
 I had it all prepared and ready to go.
 It was meat and potato. ...
 It was just a bit of banter for them.
 It is something to make the occasion as well and you can look back and say it was part of it and we got our ticket money back," he added.